-Keep in mind that contacts only move automatically down the marketing funnel and never back up the funnel.
-For example, if a contact who is already a Lead in your database submits on your blog subscription form, they will not become a Subscriber, they will remain a Lead (because Lead is further down the funnel than Subscriber.)
+Contacts only move down the marketing funnel, and never back up the funnel.
+For example, if a contact who is already a lead in your database submits your blog subscription form, they will not become a subscriber; they will remain a lead (because Lead is further down the funnel than Subscriber).

-Below are some reasons why you would want to add a hidden lifecycle stage field to a form:
+Some reasons why adding a hidden lifecycle stage field to a form would be useful are:

-- You can tie a particular form conversion to a lifecycle stage update.
-A true Marketing Qualified or Sales Qualified Lead should have already worked their way through the top-of-the-funnel offerings, whether or not they converted previously.
-Contacts filling out a form intended for a middle or bottom-of-the-funnel offering are closer to the buying stage than those filling out a simple form for a whitepaper offer on implementing a social media strategy.
+- Associate form conversions to a particular lifecycle stage: you can tie a particular form conversion to a lifecycle stage update.
+A true marketing qualified or sales qualified lead should have already worked their way through the top-of-the-funnel offerings, whether or not they converted previously.
+Contacts filling out a form intended for a middle- or bottom-of-the-funnel offering are closer to the buying stage than those filling out a simple form for a whitepaper offer on implementing a social media strategy.

-- If you haven't set up your lead scoring to use in conjunction with Workflows to move contacts through the funnel, this could also be a viable option.
+- Save time: if you haven't set up your lead scoring to use in conjunction with workflows to move contacts through the funnel, this could also be a viable option.
 Scoring leads takes time and thought.
-You won't throw this together overnight, and takes a combination of both sales and marketing working together to define what actions deserve a score and of what quantity, and what score equals which lifecycle stage.
-In reality, scoring is not a must-have for every business and in some cases be a waste of your time.
+You won't throw this together overnight, and scoring takes a combination of both sales and marketing working together to define what actions deserve a score and of what quantity, in addition to what score equals which lifecycle stage.
 Consider if you should include a hidden lifecycle stage on your forms rather than lead scoring.

-You may use one method or a combination of methods for automatically setting the lifecycle stage for your contacts.
-Or at the least you can use your forms until you've concluded that it's time to set up more advanced automation using Workflows and even lead scoring.
+You may use one method or a combination of methods to automatically set the lifecycle stage for your contacts.
+Additionally, you can use your forms until you've concluded that it's time to set up more advanced automation using workflows and lead scoring.